sf-wdi-18/notes/lectures/week-02/day_3_node/dawn/node-intro.md

 ```
 npm init					//Creates a package.json file.
-npm install underscore chalk bower --save	//When installing, adding '--save' adds your dependencies
+npm install underscore chalk bower --save	//When installing, adding '--save'
+						//adds dependencies to the
-						//to the package.json (you can chain packages together).
+						//package.json (you can chain
+						//packages together).
 ```

 It is bad practice to commit your `node_modules` directory to github (it's unnecessary remote storage); instead, you `package.json` contains all the information anyone contributing to the project will need.